genehynson/giraffe-playground/README.md

 Ok now, in a new terminal, export all the variables such as `INFLUX_URL` (which is the route to your InfluxDB instance), `INFLUX_TOKEN` (which is the all access token we just created), `ORG_ID` (which can be found by clicking your avatar in InfluxDB and selecting "About"), and finally, `BUCKET_NAME`.
 That's basically it!
 Now start the server in this terminal using the instructions above.

-Finally, start the UI in a 3rd terminal and navigate to `localhost:3000`!
+Finally, start the UI in a 3rd terminal and navigate to `localhost:3000`.
 You should see the following:

 ![cpu_usage](images/cpu_usage.png "CPU Usage Band Chart")

 # Credits

-This project was inspired by @hoorayimhelping 's [giraffeboi](https://github.com/hoorayimhelping/giraffeboi).
+This project was inspired by @hoorayimhelping's [giraffeboi](https://github.com/hoorayimhelping/giraffeboi).